-Meditation Helps Your Brain Handle Post Traumatic Pain or Post Traumatic Injury
+Meditation Helps Your Brain Handle Post-traumatic Injury and Pain

 When was the last time you sat still, doing nothing (no phone!) for longer than 30 seconds?
 If you can’t exactly recall, you are simply part of a smart-phone-wielding modern world that has us constantly on the go.
 Finding time to sit still for longer than a few minutes can feel like a waste of time.